Kaamkiya/otravez/README.md

 ## Todo

 ### Useful
-- [ ] Make leaderboard into teams and list attending teams if event has not started
+- [ ] add error handling and say something if the command fails
 - [ ] competition year stats (`;year 8884`)

 ### Not too important